Why the Acireale Carnival is the most beautiful in Sicily

 Acireale Carnival floats: history and masks of an ancient tradition

-The Acireale Carnival has a centuries-long history.
+The Acireale Carnival has an age-old history.
 Indeed, a payment ordered by the Giurati in favour of the Capuchins for the 'festi di carnivali' (carnival festivities) dates back to 1594.
 At this time of year, the citizens were allowed the freedom to mock those in power: it is precisely from this satirical custom that the masks of the Acireale carnival originated.

-One of the oldest is that of Abbatazzu, with his large white wig and damask robe.
-Also called Pueta Minutizzu, because of the grotesque verses he addresses to the clergy, he walked around with a book in his hand and a napkin hanging from his neck as a sign for exorcising the fear of epidemics.
+One of the oldest is that of Abbatazzu, also called Pueta Minutizzu (Minor Poet), because of the grotesque verses he would address to the clergy: he used to walk around with a book in his hand and a napkin hanging from his neck as a sign for exorcising the fear of epidemics.

 The main parade is that of the flower-decked floats, initially cars covered in flowers, but today gigantic floats on which flower arrangements and lights are paraded.